 “Still, it is probably only a matter of time before we have to start being more flexible about requiring employees of foreign origin to speak Swedish.
 We also have to take into account the need to know other languages in dealing with patients.
 We have to show more appreciation for the fact that an employee who has taken the trouble to learn Finnish may also already speak English, Russian, Portuguese, French, Spanish and a couple of other languages,” says Hanna Aschan.

 Cultural differences are visible at the workplace.
-Employees may have different views about, say, timekeeping, hygiene, temperament and how to talk about various things.
+Employees may have different views about, say, punctuality, hygiene, temperament and how to approach certain topics of conversation.
 Religious views and traditions may also impose restrictions or procedural differences.
-For persons coming from outside the Western cultural sphere, the Finnish way of life may pose challenges.
+For people who come from outside the Western cultural sphere, the Finnish way of life may pose challenges.

-“Working in a multicultural environment, matters such as dress and diet can be a challenge equally for patients, for employees with different ethnic backgrounds, and for indigenous Finns in general.
+“In a multicultural work environment, matters such as dress and diet can pose a challenge for patients, for employees with different ethnic backgrounds, and for Finns in general.
 We should remember that there are people who are Finnish born and bred but do not look like ethnic Finns at all.”

 As Hanna Aschan sees it, Finland’s perceived attractiveness often depends on the country the person is coming from.
 Finnish pay levels are low by western European standards, and housing costs in the Helsinki area are quite high.
 On the other hand, Finland can offer safety, a clean environment, good social benefits, expertise, and nature all around.